Plantation Life

 Cambridge by Caryl Phillips.

-Emily Cartwright, an English spinster, is sent by her father to visit his sugar plantation in the West Indies.
-She eventually becomes involved with the estate manager, and dutifully records her racist mindset
+Thirty-year-old Emily Cartwright, an English spinster, is sent by her father to visit his sugar plantation in the West Indies and eventually becomes involved with the estate manager.
+Emily dutifully records her white-racist mindset in a proper nineteenth-century journal, which forms a portion of this novel.
+Meanwhile, Cambridge, an older black man, tells his life story and presents a contrasting view of colonialism and slavery.
+RC 34999.

 Cane River by Lalita Tademy.